ferencberes/DEBS-graph-stream-tutorial/README.md

 # Requirements

+1. Setup a **conda environment**
-Run the following script to install dependencies in a UNIX environment.
+2. Run the following script to install dependencies:

 ```
 ./install.sh